afombravo/2FAST2Q/README.md

 # Short Explanation

-Crispery will return the read counts for all the guideRNAs present in the input file (Counter mode).
+2FAST2Q will return the read counts for all the guideRNAs present in the input file (Counter mode).
 When running in Extractor + Counter mode, no input file is required as all sequences will be discovered de novo.
 A read will be aligned to its guideRNAs if the minimum quality score in each nucleotide is >= the indicated phred-score, and if there is less than the indicated allowed missmatches.